-As is stipulated in the PAC's bylaws (which you can access via a link to the right), our donations are strictly bipartisan.
-Democrats and Republicans each receive 50% of AFSA-PAC's support.
+As is stipulated in the PAC's bylaws, our donations are primarily bipartisan.
+Democrats and Republicans each receive equal support from the AFSA-PAC.
 We concentrate mainly on members of four committees and subcommittees on both sides of the Hill:

 Members who do not serve on any of these committees may be recipients of AFSA-PAC funds, but in those cases they will usually have shown a consistent dedication to the support of diplomacy, development, and the Foreign Service workforce.

-As AFSA implements its legislative agenda in the coming year, we are confident that AFSA-PAC will continue giving the Foreign Service a greater voice.
+As AFSA implements its legislative agenda, we are confident that AFSA-PAC will continue giving the Foreign Service a greater voice.

 We thank the following individuals for volunteering to serve on the AFSA-PAC advisory committee.